-J-2(s) SWMU 19/00 PYROTECHNIC TEST AREA/ANNEX/ROCKET RANGE IMPACT AREA (PTA)

-This site is also known as the Ordnance Test Area and consists of three physically separate areas [the Ordnance Test Area (OTA), OTA Annex, and Rocket Range] that perform related functions.
+J-2(s) SWMU 19/00 PYROTECHNIC TEST AREA/ANNEX/ROCKET RANGE IMPACT AREA (PTA) This site is also known as the Ordnance Test Area and consists of three physically separate areas [the Ordnance Test Area (OTA), OTA Annex, and Rocket Range] that perform related functions.
 Each area consists of a large open field and a concrete building used for quality assurance test burning of pyrotechnic lots.
 Boggs Creek flows through the center of or nearby each area.
 Contamination from pyrotechnic testing includes chlorates, dyes, oxidizers, fuels, and other by-products of flares and smoke.
 In addition, low-level radioactive material may be present in the soils at the OTA Annex due to an accidental release of thorium in 1984.
 An RFI work plan has been prepared for the site, but field work is not currently scheduled.
 In 2004, the site was declared ineligible for ER,N funding.

-J-2 WMU 20/00 CAAA Quality Assurance Quality Control (QA/QC) TEST AREA (CAA

-Quality Assurance/Quality Control (QA/QC) testing of pyrotechnics devices is conducted at Building 2167.
-Lead chromate contamination has been identified on the surface of the ground from testing MARK I-3 flares.
+J-2(t) SWMU 20/00 CAAA Quality Assurance Quality Control (QA/QC) TEST AREA (CAAA) Quality Assurance/Quality Control (QA/QC) testing of pyrotechnics devices is conducted at Building 2167.
+A 1979 Army Environmental Hygiene Agency report stated that lead chromate contamination was suspected due to the testing MARK1-3 flares.
 There is an indication of stressed vegetation from past operations.
-An RFI for all media is not currently scheduled.
+The presence of dead trees was originally thought to be due to contaminants from operations.
+Subsequently, it was determined the trees had died due to drought conditions.
 In 2004, the site was declared ineligible for ER,N funding.
 In 2010, Crane Army Ammunition Activity received funding for the RFI.
-Fieldwork is expected to begin in 2012.
+Fieldwork was conducted in 2012.
+The results of the investigation demonstrated a general absence of contamination and recommended No Further Action.
+IDEM approved the recommendation on July 2, 2013.